tub-rip/dvs_mosaic_skeleton/README.md

 ## Running the code

 Edits before running the code:
-- Move the camera calibration file to your `~/.ros/camera_info/` folder.
+- move the camera calibration file to your `~/.ros/camera_info/` folder.
 Create the folder if it does not previously exist.
-- In the launch file, edit the path to the data file (events.bag ROS bag) that is provided in the folder called `data`.
+- set the path to the event data (should be OK in the launch file)
-- In `poses_groundtruth.cpp`, edit the path to the data file with the ground truth poses.
+- set path to the ground truth poses (should be OK in the `poses_groundtruth.cpp` file)

 In a terminal: